 Did you know that Long Beach is the 3rd largest city in Southern California?
-The city has become quite hip and these days, there are so many things to do in Long Beach, CA. This port town has had a bit of a renaissance in recent years, with hip, revitalized neighborhoods and world-class attractions.
+The city has become quite hip and these days, there are many fun things to do in Long Beach with kids.
+This port town has had a bit of a renaissance in recent years, and now has revitalized neighborhoods and world-class attractions.

 Don’t know what to do in Long Beach?
 Here are our picks for the top ten things to do with kids in Long Beach.
 We cover all the best places to visit, restaurants to try, and hotels that are perfect for families visiting the area.

 Things to do in Long Beach with Kids

 1. Walk Back in Time at Rancho Los Alamitos

 Rancho Los Alamitos is home to some of the region’s oldest history.
 It features manicured grounds and gardens, the adobe Rancho Los Alamitos house, a museum, and a historic barn to explore with your family.
 The cactus garden and massive fig tree (planted in the 1800s) are kid-favorites.
 Don’t miss out on the free, docent-led tours offered every 30 minutes.

 Throughout the year cultural, holiday, and educational events are featured.
 They include topics that range from agriculture to Native American, Japanese, and Hispanic culture.
 Best of all, visiting the museum and grounds is completely free!